rshipp/misc-bash/README.md

 Download and extract archives of almost any type, including tarballs, zips, etc.

+##kr
+A prompt in a loop, for sending signals.

 ##thinkgeek_fortunes
 A silly script that pulls fortunes from the ThinkGeek fortunes page, and creates a `fortune` database out of them.
 Requires the `convmv`, `hd2u`,